-According to the National Cancer Institute, disparities in cancer care can be improved several ways, including by creating statewide cancer screening programs that are accessible to underserved populations and by addressing the biological differences in breast cancer across racial and ethnic groups.
+According to the National Cancer Institute, disparities in cancer care can be improved in several ways, including by creating statewide cancer screening programs that are accessible to underserved populations and by addressing the biological differences in breast cancer across racial and ethnic groups.
 A 2019 study that analyzed characteristics of breast cancer patients on a city level showed that women with more resources (such as education and income) may be better equipped to take advantage of healthcare advances.
 Indeed, cities that have confronted this problem by increasing access to state-of-the art mammography facilities made significant progress in narrowing the breast cancer mortality gap between Black and white women.

 The biology of breast cancer is inherently complex, which is why we often hear the phrase, “Every woman’s breast cancer is unique.”
 While we have made significant progress in understanding the molecular drivers of breast cancer, most studies and clinical trials are conducted in white women.
 Expanding Black women’s participation in research is critical.

-BCRF recognizes the continued need for more research on disparities faced by Black women across the U.S. A snapshot of the current BCRF-supported projects specifically in this area include:
+BCRF recognizes the continued need for more research to end disparities faced by Black women across the U.S. A snapshot of the current BCRF-supported projects specifically in this area include:

 Dr. Fergus Couch has identified inherited mutations in breast cancer susceptibility genes that confer an increased risk of TNBC and may be important for screening in high-risk Black women.
 His team examined gene mutations in a large, racially diverse population of American women.
 This study showed that mutations in the BARD1, RAD51C, and RAD51D genes, while very uncommon, appear more frequently in Black women with breast cancer and are associated with an increased risk of both TNBC and ER-negative breast cancer.
 Read more here.